Engee documentation

 No description has been provided for this image

-To demonstrate a high-level method of working with the model, let's connect the library for visualisation Makie, and choose a suitable toolkit for fast graph drawing (CairoMakie).
-Another option supported by the browser is the package WGLMakie, which requires more complex settings.
-The other packages (GLMakie and RPRMakie) require additional windows and are not yet supported by Engee.
+To demonstrate a high-level method of working with the model, we will connect the library for visualization.
+Makie, and we will choose a suitable toolkit for fast graph rendering (CairoMakie).
+Another option supported by the browser is the package WGLMakie, requires more complex settings.
+Other packages (GLMakie and RPRMakie) require the creation of additional windows and are not yet supported by Engee.

 In [ ]: